 Almost all rental car companies will ask you if you want to pay for gas.
 It seems simple, but the pre-paid gas costs are often sky-high, even if they charge a market price for fuel.
 On your way out of the airport, make a mental note of where the gas stations are.
 There are likely to be dozens within 5 miles of most major airports.
 When you refuel right before you drop off your rental car, you save lots of money for only about 5-10 minutes of your time.

 Like we said earlier, see if your credit card perks cover any type of car rental insurance.
 Rental car insurance is a big upsell for a lot of rental car companies and can end up being expensive and a huge pain.
 How much rental car coverage should you get?
 What are you liable for if you get in a small accident?
 What if you get in a big accident?
 It stinks to play ‘what if’ at the rental car kiosk and catastrophize on vacation.
 Be sure to read the fine print on any rental car agreement and see if your AAA (triple-A) or AARP membership (if over 60) might help you get coverage.
-Some car sharing companies like Avail now offer full insurance coverage included in a car’s daily rate, but they may not be available everywhere quite yet.
+Some car sharing companies like Avail now offer insurance coverage, but they may not be available everywhere quite yet.

 We weren’t kidding when we said there’s a lot to consider.
 If renting a car seems like a headache, there are a few alternatives like car sharing.
 Car sharing is just like car rental, but all the cars are owned by people like you, so there’s less overhead for the car sharing company.
-That results in lower daily rates, less hassle, and full coverage insurance included with every trip.
-Car sharing is often way easier than car rental, but because it’s relatively new, it might not be available at all airports.
-Flying soon?
-Check out Avail car sharing.
-We’re at 14 airports nationwide and growing.
-We have a great selection of cars to help you find the perfect fit for your trip.
+That results in lower daily rates, less hassle and insurance protection from Allstate for every trip.